proud sponsors of last year's

 So rims first.
 Quick comparisons - AX Lightness rims - 195g each so 390g for the pair.
 ZED HC220 rims - 220g each so 440g for the pair.
 Hunt HC rims - 280g each so 560g for the pair. (same weight as ZED cyclocross rims 280g each so 560g for the pair)...

-Then spokes come next - BERD 'string or steel.
-The Berd spokes have the added advantage of the vibration dampening - this also translates into better grip as it conforms to the road surface - at Winnats there were a few people with slipping rear wheels - reducing tyre pressures goes some way to alleviate this, and the added compliance of the spokes helps too.
+Then spokes come next - Carbon/Titanium, BERD 'string or steel.
+Carbon/Titanium are the lightest in the world although the Berd spokes have the added advantage of the vibration dampening - this also translates into better grip as it conforms to the road surface - at Winnats there were a few people with slipping rear wheels - reducing tyre pressures goes some way to alleviate this, and the added compliance of the spokes helps too.

 For steel spokes we use Pillar Wing 20 - nice and light for a steel spoke.
 There are lighter steel spokes available - the Pillar Mega Lite for instance.
 But they don’t add up on a weight saved versus increased cost basis.
 Might as well go for carbon instead.